Green Party of Aotearoa New Zealand: Principles and policies

-The Green Party was founded to counter what it sees as the threats to the natural environment.
+The Green Party was founded to counter what it sees as threats to the natural environment.
 Environmental issues remain its main focus.
 In recent times, it has expressed concerns about mining of national parks, fresh water, peak oil and the release of genetically engineered organisms.
 The party strongly supports efforts to address climate change based on scientific evidence, by transitioning away from the burning of fossil fuels to renewable energy production, as well as making carbon pricing more transparent and bringing the agricultural sector into the Emissions Trading Scheme.

 The Green Party has spoken out in support of human rights and against military operations conducted by the United States and other countries in Afghanistan and Iraq.
+The party has also expressed sympathy for the Palestinians and criticised the Israeli occupation of the Palestinian Territories.

 The party is also known for its advocacy on numerous social issues, such as the legalisation of marriage equality, the right to seek asylum and increasing the refugee quota, and gender equality.

 The party accepts Te Tiriti o Waitangi (the Māori language version of the treaty) as the founding document of New Zealand and recognises Māori as tangata whenua.

 In its economic policies, the Green Party stresses factors such as sustainability, taxing the indirect costs of pollution, and fair trade.
 It also states that measuring economic success should concentrate on measuring well-being rather than analysing economic indicators.
 The party wants the eventual introduction of a universal basic income.

 The party has previously campaigned on legalising cannabis and "remov[ing] penalties for any person with a terminal illness, chronic or debilitating condition to cultivate, possess or use cannabis and/or cannabis products for therapeutic purposes, with the support of a registered medical practitioner".
 In the 2017–2020 term of the Sixth Labour Government, medicinal cannabis was legalised, but legalisation of recreational cannabis use was rejected in a 2020 referendum.

 The Greens rely heavily on the well-educated, urban demographic for their voter base.
 Green voters have various priorities but are likely to have a high regard for the environment and environmental issues.
 However, research indicates very few people who vote Green do so purely for environmental concerns.